 The Federal Communications Commission’s Attorney Honors Program is a two-year employment and training program designed to introduce law school graduates to the field of communications law and policy.
-On July 23, 2012, the FCC will begin accepting applications for the Fall 2013 class from law students in their final year of study and judicial clerks.
-Applications must be received by September 21, 2012.
+On August 1, 2015 the FCC will begin accepting applications for the fall 2016 class from law students in their final year of study and judicial clerks.
+The application deadline is September 14, 2015.

 Honors Program attorneys will participate in the many varied aspects of federal administrative practice as they relate to the FCC’s oversight of television, radio, cable, wireless, wireline, satellite, and other communications services and facilities.
 Participants also will benefit from a wide variety of learning experiences.
 Attorneys at the FCC draft decisions in adjudicatory and rulemaking matters, work with internal and external constituencies to resolve complex policy issues before the agency, participate in international negotiations, represent the FCC in dealings with other government agencies, Congress and the private sector, and defend FCC decisions in the federal courts.

 All Honors Program participants will work at the FCC’s headquarters in Washington, DC and will be assigned to an agency bureau or office.
 Specific placements within the agency will be based on the participant’s interests and experience and the needs of the FCC.
 Participants may have the opportunity to rotate to a new assignment within the agency at the end of their first year.
 During their two years in the Honors Program, attorneys also will be afforded professional and educational opportunities designed specifically for Program participants.
 At the end of the two-year program, Honors Program attorneys will be eligible for consideration for continued employment at the FCC.